The terms “grow tent” and “grow room” get thrown around a lot.

 Grow tents are also quite convenient, at least initially.

 You have a contained space where you can place your plants without needing to hammer wood or build a structure.
 This is why many people opt for grow tents.
 They are fairly quick and easy to get going.
+Installing grow lights in a grow tent is simple.

 Advantages Of Grow Rooms